csprag/reference/reference/static/commands/basics/df.md

 ---

-Filesystem - the filesystem on the machine\n
+Filesystem - the filesystem on the machine<br/>
-Used - the amount of space used in 512-byte blocks (on Mac)\n Available - the amount of available space in 512-byte blocks\n Use% - the percentage that the filesystem is in use\n Mounted on - where the filesystem is mounted\n
+Used - the amount of space used in 512-byte blocks (on Mac)<br/>
+Available - the amount of available space in 512-byte blocks<br/>
+Use% - the percentage that the filesystem is in use<br/>
+Mounted on - where the filesystem is mounted<br/>

 ### Useful Options / Examples